-For those with better memory than a gold-fish on crack, a year or so back I wrote an article about Co.cc and how you can use them with email and I also did a Co.cc referral review but it seems as of today they might have pulled the plug.
+For those with a better memory than a goldfish on crack, a year or so back I wrote an article about Co.cc and how you can use them with email and I also did a Co.cc referral review but it seems as of today they might have pulled the plug.

 Due to its free nature (and it’s $10 for as many as you want), Co.CC was abused and used for scams and spamming and was even de-listed by Google at one point although they did re-enable it.
-Getting back to the article on hand a few days ago Co.CC seems to have removed its DNS records which ultimately has stops its own site from working and every sub domain it provided.
+Getting back to the article on hand a few days ago Co.CC seems to have removed its DNS records which ultimately has stopped its site from working and every subdomain it provided.

-The reasoning why this has happened isn’t known and I tried looking everywhere.
-Could have been disabled due to an attack and yet to come up, could have exchanged ownership and yet to come back online, could the owner no longer want to run the service or did the folks behind .cc wanted it gone.
+The reason why this happened isn’t known and I tried looking everywhere.
+Could have been disabled due to an attack and yet to come up, could have exchanged ownership and yet to come back online, could the owner no longer want to run the service or did the folks behind .cc want it gone?

-At this point I do not think we will ever find out but still sad to see a good service gone.
-For those that used Co.CC I doubt it will be coming back online or at the very least not coming back online any time soon.
-For anyone looking for a replacement service I would advised to get an actual domain but if you can not afford that (or simply do not want to pay) I would recommend you either go with a Dot.TK domain or pick one of the many subdomains on FreeDNS @ Afraid.org.
+At this point, I do not think we will ever find out but still sad to see a good service gone.
+For those that used Co.CC, I doubt it will be coming back online or at the very least not coming back online any time soon.
+For anyone looking for a replacement service, I would advise getting an actual domain but if you can not afford that (or simply do not want to pay) I would recommend you either go with a Dot.TK domain or pick one of the many subdomains on FreeDNS @ Afraid.org.

 If I learn anything else about this I will update this article but if you do know something then please do comment below.